Ivory Coast (Côte d'Ivoire)

 VAT is a non-cumulative tax levied on the sale of goods and services at the rate of 18%.
 Subject to certain restrictions, VAT is recoverable.

-The rate is reduced to 9% for milk, pasta products that contain 100% durum wheat semolina, and equipment designed for the production of solar energy.
+The rate is reduced to 9% for milk (excepted yogurt and other dairy products), infants milk and homogenised and composite preparation foods for infants, luxury rice, meat imported outside the Economic Community of West African States (ECOWAS), pasta products that contain 100% durum wheat semolina, and equipment designed for the production of solar energy.

 Customs duties rates range from 0% to 35%, depending on the classification of the imported goods according to the customs tariff.